-From the Individual PAYG payment summary schedule 2004 add up all the amounts at the Gross payment boxes with a corresponding S in the TYPE box.
-Write this amount at O item P1.
+Add up all the Gross payment amounts on your completed payment summary schedule that have an S in the corresponding TYPE box.
+Write this amount at o item P1.
 Do not show cents.

-If you complete this label you must also complete J item 13 on your tax return.
+If you complete o item P1 you must also complete J item 13 on page 9 of your tax return (supplementary section)

-LABEL J: PSI-OTHER
+PSI - OTHER